14-18, the musical

 14-18, the musical is a Flemish musical about the First World War with the music of Dirk Brossé.
 The original production by Gert Verhulst and Hans Bourlon opened in April 2014 at the Nekkerhal in Mechelen, directed by Frank Van Laecke and produced by Studio 100.
 The show closed on November 11, 2014, after being seen by more than 320,000 visitors.
+In 2024 the musical reopened on the 2nd of June with an updated version in the Studio 100 pop-up theatre in Puurs.
+This is a theatre that they specially build for their musical about the Second World War 40-45.

 The show is about a group of Flemish friends at the outbreak of World War I, as the war drags on longer than anyone expected.

 History

 Development

 On June 24, 2011, Studio 100 announced that the creative team of Daens was brought together to create a new spectacle about the First World War.
 On October 30, 2013 Studio 100 announced that there would be English language shows with an alternate cast.
 On April 15, 2014, it was announced that 117,000 tickets were sold.
 On June 12, 2014, Studio 100 announced that more than 200,000 tickets were sold.